martinbudden/MaybeCube/EVA_2_4_2/readme.md

 So for example if you wanted to used the BMG extruder then you should use part **EVA_MC_bmg_mgn12.stl** (rather than part **bmg_mgn12.stl** that you would ordinarily use).

+In the illustrations below, EVA adaptors are printed in blue, MaybeCube standard parts are printed in red, and EVA standard parts are printed in black and green.

 ## License

 EVA is licensed under the [GNU General Public License v3.0](https://github.com/EVA-3D/eva-main/blob/main/LICENSE)